 What is the meaning of provisional sum?
-Simply, it is a money provision / contractual allowance for costs that are difficult to estimate in advance.
+Simply, a provisional sum is a money provision / contractual allowance for costs that are difficult to estimate in advance.
 In a project, there may be some items that are not finalized and detailed at the time of tender.
 In this type of situation, cost consultants may allow some money provisions into the tender (Bid) to cover the costs of such items.

 Defined and Undefined Provisional Sum

 Moreover, a provisional sum is a sum provided for either defined works or undefined work.

-- Defined Provisional Sum: It is defined when work is not completely designed at the time of issuing the tender document but specific information can be provided.
+- Defined Provisional Sum: When the work is not completely designed at the time of issuing the tender document but sufficient information/details can be provided.
 Using sufficient information, the contractor is expected to make an allowance for the Provisional item in their initial programming, designing, and tender pricing.

 If it is fully detailed and decided to execute such items in the project, then that allowed money provision can use to complete the item.
 Since this money provision is a tentative allocation, the understanding of the provision sum is to pay the actual cost, and this actual cost may be higher or lower than the allowed money provision.
 In such cases, the contractor is required to provide all the relevant cost details with supportive documents and justify this actual cost.

 The Term “Provisional sum” can be defined as an amount or a sum given for the works that cannot be predicted, defined, or described in detail at the time of the tender document are issued.